jcantara/ansorio/README.md

 Factorio ansible playbook and role for AWS-centric headless server setup

 # Current status
 This ansible playbook will successfully create a running Factorio server on an AWS EC2 spot instance.
-Savegames are not persisted to durable storage, so if the instance disappears so does the savegame.
+Savegames are backed up to a specified S3 bucket, and restored if a server is launched fresh with the same game name.

 # To use
 1. Install the requirements: